geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 (we will gradually cover other configuration details throughout the rest of tutorials)

 The default number is the minimum storage requirement of the AMI.
 For a fresh operating system, the requirement is 8 GB.
-My tutorial AMI contains input data so I require it to be at least 70 GB.
+My tutorial AMI contains input data so I require it to be at least 70~100 GB.
 If you need a larger disk to host more output data, just enter a larger number.
 The maximum size of a single volume is `16 TB <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html>`_.
-You don't need to change Volume Type in most cases.
+You don't need to change ```Volume Type`` in most cases.

 But you might already have an EC2 instance running and don't want to start over.
 Another way to add disk storage is creating additional volumes, as detailed below.